-Inventory is valued at the lower of cost and net realizable value, with cost determined using the weighted average cost method.
-We use certain estimates and judgments that consider several factors, including product demand, changes in customer requirements and changes in technology to provide for excess and obsolescence reserves to properly value inventory.
+The Company's inventories are valued at the lower of cost and net realizable value, with cost determined using the weighted average cost method.
+The Company uses certain estimates and judgments and considers several factors including hardware demand, changes in customer requirements and changes in technology to provide for excess and obsolescence reserves to properly value inventory.